 Special focus on children and young entrepreneurs

 Children are the future youth.
-This project seeks to make the children aware about the financial needs, spending habits, benefits of savings at their early age, so that they will adopt good habit from their young age.
+This project seeks to make the children aware of the financial needs, spending habits, benefits of savings at their early age so that they will adopt good habits from their young age.
 They will learn spending, savings, banking, and earnings.
-The project will also inculcate savings habit in all the participants.
+The project will also inculcate savings habits in all the participants.

 Activity-based learning to generate awareness on financial literacy in Nepal

-Fin-Teach project has been launched with a concept that financial education should be part of the formal education system.
+The fin-Teach project has been launched with the concept that financial education should be part of the formal education system.

 65.90% of the population is literate in Nepal, however, only 18% of the population is financially literate.
 So, we brought Fin-Teach project to change this number.

 -Asmita Adhikari, Treasurer, Entrepreneurs Nepal; Project Director, Fin-Teach